inetquestion/PHPIDS/README.md

 # PHPIDS

-UPDATE The **master** branch over at [https://github.com/PHPIDS/PHPIDS](https://github.com/PHPIDS/PHPIDS) seems to be broken due to a number of issues including the removal of the Log/ directory.
+**UPDATE - Jan 2020** The **master** branch over at [https://github.com/PHPIDS/PHPIDS](https://github.com/PHPIDS/PHPIDS) seems to be unmaintained for years.
+It is also broken due to a number of issues including the removal of the Log/ directory and associated PHPH files in one of the commits.
 I took the Log/ directory from v0.7 and made a few small modifications to get it working again.
-Use as your own risk :)
+To get it up and running, follow the instructions in the **Instructions** section below.
+This has not been extensively tested so use at your own risk :)

 PHPIDS (PHP-Intrusion Detection System) is a simple to use, well structured, fast and state-of-the-art security layer for your PHP based web application.
 The IDS **neither strips, sanitizes nor filters any